LostPaul/obsidian-folder-notes/docs/docs/Features/Exclude folders.md

 ![Screenshot](../assets/mbZW1SXv8o3fKU4g8j3V.png)
 ## Default settings
 To edit the default settings for new excluded folders/patterns you just have to click on one of the "Manage" buttons in the settings that are next to "Exclude folder/pattern default settings".

+## Whitelisted folders
+The whitelisted folders overwrite the already excluded folders with options that are the opposite from the excluded folders.
+For example when you add a pattern to exclude all folders, select to disable opening of folders and then add one specific folder to the whitelist and select "open folder ..." you can only open the specific folder and not all the other folder notes.